What is the Negative Yield Bond?

 Buying negative yield bonds is similar to pay the issuer to safeguard your money.
 There is a trade-off between liquidity and return.
-The investor does require return but on the other hand, they need to keep a certain portion to meet the liquid requirement of clients in order to facilitate rapid access to cash or cash-like assets.
-Money market funds in order to invest in the euro government debt market typically hold a bond with 13 years of maturity.
-Bonds with lesser than this maturity yield negative rates.
+The investor does require a return, but on the other hand, they need to keep a certain portion to meet the liquid requirement of clients in order to facilitate rapid access to cash or cash-like assets.
+Money market funds in order to invest in the euro government debt market typically hold a bond with 13 years of maturity—bonds with lesser than this maturity yield negative rates.

 #4 – To Deal with Economic Slowdown